Procedures for a Banking Entity to Request an Extension of the One-Year Seeding Period for a Covered Fund

 In addition to the information required to be submitted pursuant to the implementing rules for seeding period extension requests, a banking entity should provide the name, phone number, and email address of the entity’s point of contact to whom Board and Reserve Bank staff may submit all inquiries.

-- The banking entity has represented that all of the requirements under the Volcker Rule for organizing and offering a covered fund have been met, including the aggregate funds limitation and the capital deduction requirement;18
+The banking entity has represented that all of the requirements under the Volcker Rule for organizing and offering a covered fund have been met, including the aggregate funds limitation and the capital deduction requirement;17

 Consistent with the statute, the extension would be granted for a period of up to two years.
-The responsible Federal Reserve Bank should expect to act on an extension request within 30 days of receiving all required information.
+The responsible Federal Reserve Bank would be expected to act on an extension request within 30 days of receiving all required information.
 If the request does not meet the requirements for delegated action, the Federal Reserve Bank will immediately refer the matter to the Board.
 The Board may then approve or deny the request based on the relevant facts.
-In reviewing an extension request, the Board may consider any of the factors in the implementing rules.19 Refer to Attachment C, Sample Acknowledgment Letter.
+In reviewing an extension request, the Board may consider any of the factors in the implementing rules.18 Refer to Attachment C, Sample Acknowledgment Letter.

 Michael S. Gibson